fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```

 ##### NOF Member Picker Plugin
 The Member Picker plugin uses the accounting plugin to choose the federation member.
-It chooses the federation member witht the biggest debt with the local member
+It chooses the federation member witht the highest debt with the local member
 .
 ```bash
 # Member picker class